samgos/Reddbot/readme.md

   * Size
     * Pick either w/ 2GB/2CPUs $20 a month or w/ 1GB/1CPUs $10 a month.
   * Region
-    * San Francisco
+    * Amsterdam or whatever location is closest to you.
   * One-click Apps
     * Dokku 0.94 on 16.04
   * Add SSH keys
-    * Digital Ocean provide a easy-following tutorial for this that can be accessed once you click on add SSH key’s option, you’ll see a html link above the input console there a link for How to use SSH keys.
+    * Digital Ocean provide a easy-following tutorial for this that can be accessed once you click on add SSH key’s option, you’ll see a html link above the ssh key input console for creating and using SSH keys.

 #### Configure hostname

-* Copy/Paste IP address into URL bar
+* Copy/Paste IP address into URL bar after the droplet has installed fully to be faced with the Dokku setup.
   * Put in `hostname`
     * `example.com`
   * Check `Use virtualhost naming for apps